-As you can see this list can be used by adults as well as students.
+Bullying is an issue in all aspects of life.
+The Tipton R-VI School District is committed to the prevention of bullying and the educating of students on the prevention and identification of bullying for the rest of their lives.
 The most important item in this list is the first one, "Tell Someone".
 In many cases bullying happens at times and places where teachers and administrators do not see or hear it.
-Students must have the courage to inform the school that they are being bullied or harassed.
+Students must have the courage to inform the school or another appropriate entity that they are being bullied or harassed.